 Security researchers at Automattic recently reported that the popular WordPress plugin and theme authors AccessPress were compromised and their software replaced with backdoored versions.
 The compromise appears to have taken place in September of last year and was only recently made public.
 Users who used software obtained directly from the AccessPress website unknowingly provided attackers

 Cisco issued a critical fix for a flaw in its Cisco RCM for Cisco StarOS Software that could give attackers RCE on the application with root-level privileges.

 SolarWinds has fixed a Serv-U bug that threat actors were exploiting to unleash Log4j attacks on networks’ internal devices.

-Original release date: October 16, 2018 Oracle has released its Critical Patch Update for October 2018 to address 301 vulnerabilities across multiple products.
-A remote attacker could exploit some of these vulnerabilities to take control of an affected system.
-NCCIC encourages users and administrators to review the Oracle October 2018 Critical Patch Update and apply the
+Original release date: January 20, 2022 F5 has released its January 2022 Quarterly Security Notification addressing vulnerabilities affecting multiple versions of BIG-IP, BIG-IQ, and NGINX Controller API Management.
+A remote attacker could exploit these vulnerabilities to either deny service to, or take control of, an affected system.
+CISA encourages users and administrators to review the

 The information-disclosure issue, affecting Macs, iPhones and iPads, allows a snooping website to find out information about other tabs a user might have open.